 No autumn would be complete without a major cold front that just shuts down that amazing bite that was happening yesterday.
 In these instances, I stay in the same areas but focus on the deeper edges of the cover.
 Depending on the severity of the front, tactics may only mean changing to a soft jerkbait or it might mean slowing way down to fishing a jig.
 Either way, the presence of bait remains the key factor and the bait should remain around that cover.

 So there you have it!
-Now there is finally something on the internet to help northern anglers catch smallmouths that aren’t on the Great Lakes.
+Now there is finally something on the internet to help northern anglers catch smallmouth aren’t on the Great Lakes.
 Hopefully, there was something useful in this article for the southern angler as well.
 If you have any questions about this article or fishing in general, feel free to contact me on my Facebook page at Steve Basinger Fishing.